Star formation and molecular gas properties of post-starburst galaxies: Summary and Conclusions

 \item Using far-infrared SFRs, post-starburst galaxy candidates show similar SFR-$M_{\mathrm{H_2}}$ relation to that observed in star-forming and starburst galaxies.
 In particular, systems reported to have exceptionally large molecular gas reservoirs host in fact significant obscured star formation.
-We show that the recently-discovered trends between SFR, $M_{\mathrm{H_2}}$, and the optical post-burst age (\citealt{french18, li19}) are the result of the tight SFR(far-infrared)-$M_{\mathrm{H_2}}$ correlation and the usage of the inaccurate optical SFRs.
-Once far-infrared SFRs are used, the star formation efficiency observed in post-starburst candidates does not evolve with the post-burst age, and is consistent with the efficiency observed in star-forming and starburst galaxies.
-Our results are consistent with the common galaxy evolution picture, where the decrease in SFR is due to the consumption of molecular gas by the starburst.
+We show that the recently-discovered trends between star formation efficiency and the optical post-burst age (\citealt{french18, li19}) are the result of the tight SFR(far-infrared)-$M_{\mathrm{H_2}}$ correlation and the usage of the inaccurate optical SFRs.
+If far-infrared SFRs are used instead, the star formation efficiency observed in post-starburst candidates does not evolve significantly with the post-burst age, and is consistent with the efficiency observed in star-forming and starburst galaxies.
+Our results show no contradiction with the common galaxy evolution picture, where the decrease in SFR is due to the consumption of molecular gas by the starburst.

-\item We argue that previous results claiming that post-starburst candidates are offset from the Kennicutt--Schmidt relation are due to the usage of inaccurate optical SFRs.
-Once far-infrared SFRs are used, post-starburst galaxy candidates show a similar Kennicutt--Schmidt relation to that observed in star-forming and starburst galaxies.
-Thus, the star formation in such systems is not suppressed as previously suggested.